ThatXliner/blog/src/content/blog/for-the-8th-graders.md

 ---
 title: "For you 8th graders out there"
-description: "Advice I wish I knew before freshmen year"
+description: "Advice I wish I knew before my freshmen year"
 pubDatetime: 2024-03-22T05:35:09Z
+tags: ["high school", "advice", "life"]
 ---

 **Please note that the content in this post is directed specifically to Valley Christian 8th graders going to Valley Christian High School**